-Novice Case Limits: Each fall, the MDTA Novice Case Limits Committee meets to limit the current policy debate resolution into several case areas so that novice policy debaters may focus their efforts on fewer subject areas.
-No limits apply to other divisions.
-Both North Dakota and South Dakota have adopted Minnesota’s novice case limits for their own beginning debaters.
+Novice Case Limits: Each fall, the MDTA Novice Case Limits Committee meets to limit the current policy debate resolution into several case areas and produce an annual evidence handbook used for the season.

 Minnesota Policy Debate Packet – Students debating in MN are expected to use evidence from this packet to construct arguments and cases.
 It will updated throughout the year.